View rental assistance programs in your state HERE

 Centers for Disease Control Order Banning Evictions

-On September 4, 2020, the Centers for Disease Control (CDC) issued an order banning evictions for certain renters through December 31, 2020.
+On September 4, 2020, the Centers for Disease Control (CDC) issued an order banning evictions for certain renters and extended this order through January 31, 2021.
 The CDC is issuing the eviction moratorium to protect public health and prevent further spread of COVID-19.
 The order is separate and independent from the expired CARES Act eviction moratorium.

 To be eligible for eviction protections under the order, residents must sign a declaration form (see link below) and meet the requirements outlined in the order, which are also described in the declaration form.